-Get lost in the world of coffee as the experts give you a tour in one of the local farms in the Central Valley.
+Get lost in the world of coffee as the experts give you a tour of one of the local farms in the Central Valley.

 Learn how coffee is cultivated and which factors give it its distinct flavors.
 If you visit the plantations during harvest time, you might even get the chance to pick coffee straight from the plant.

 Chat with coffee farmers and roasters about what makes Costa Rican coffee special.
 Finally, indulge in a well-deserved coffee tasting.